Benjamin-expertDev/Benjamin-expertDev/README.md

 - 👋 Hi, I am Benjamin a JavaScript, React, Java and C# Developer
 - 👀 I’m interested in solving the greatest problems and coming up with developers solutiond.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning more
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on developments
-- 📫 How to reach me ...
+- 📫 0748454577 or at benjaminmwambura@gmail.com

 <!---
 Benjamin-expertDev/Benjamin-expertDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.